ekanshjha/envoyProxy/README.md

 httproute-simple-match_service_red_1     /bin/sh -c /usr/local/bin/ ...
 Exit 127
 ```

-If it shows the same as above, Then, if you check the log of the exit container like next, you will find the error:
+If it shows the same as above:

+Then, if you check the `logs` of the exit container like next, you will find the error:

 ```
 C:\test\envoy-proxy-demos\httproute-simple-match>docker logs httproute-simple-match_service_red_1
 /bin/sh: /usr/local/bin/start_service.sh: not found